 And guess what?
 California ranked near or at the bottom in each of those categories.

 Little wonder.
-California, which calls itself the “Golden State,” is a mismanaged behemoth controlled by a mob of far-left zealots led by Gov. Jerry Brown, the state’s supreme leftist potentate.
+California is a mismanaged behemoth controlled by a mob of far-left zealots led by Gov. Newsome, the state’s supreme leftist potentate.

-This gang of political malefactors has sacked the state’s treasury, leaving it $427 billion in debt with a debt to GDP ratio of 15.6 percent.
+They fail to point out, however, that the state still has a debt to GDP ratio of 15.6 percent.
 That means the debt for every one of California’s 39 million people is $10,818 and growing.

-The state has long been a lodestone for illegal immigrants, but since Gov. Brown declared California a “sanctuary state,” a tidal wave of illegals, many with criminal backgrounds, is sweeping over the state’s splintered social landscape.
+The state has long been a lodestone for illegal immigrants, but since the governor declared California a “sanctuary state,” a tidal wave of illegals, many with criminal backgrounds, is sweeping over the state’s splintered social landscape.

 It is interesting to note that California’s high cost of living and its rising illegal immigration rates were two metrics that did not factor into the quality-of-life rankings.